Your ‘how to ask to leave work early’ email (a template)

 Hi Colin

 I would like your permission to leave early tomorrow evening at 3pm because I have an urgent situation with my son's school.
 This is really important to me because his SAT scores are at risk.
 Please understand that I ask you because I have no other option.
-To compensate ACME Inc for this, I could make the time up the next day - perhaps you have an idea of your own.
+To compensate ACME Inc for this, I could make the time up the next day - perhaps you have another idea.

 Thanks in advance